UK Stocks-Factors to watch on May 27

 * Indexes down: 0.16 pct, S&P 0.02 pct, Nasdaq 0.07 pct (Adds details, changes comment, updates prices)

-LONDON May 27 Britain's FTSE 100 futures contract edged up 0.1 percent on Wednesday, with the market expected to be supported by firmer commodities prices.
+LONDON May 27 Britain's FTSE 100 index is seen opening up by 4 to 9 points, or 0.1 percent higher on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 1.2 percent at 6,948.99 points on Tuesday.